pheonx-org/pheonx-core/c-abi-libp2p/examples/python/README.md

    ```bash
    python3 examples/python/ping_two_nodes.py --use-quic
    ```
-4. The script also pushes a sample payload through the Rust core's internal message queue and reads it back to verify the FFI wiring.
-Look for `Dequeued payload matches` in the output.
+4. The dialer now publishes a payload via the Rust gossipsub bridge and the listener reads it through the FFI queue (`Received message from network queue`).
+This demonstrates cross-node delivery.
 5. Observe the console: successful runs show both peers listening, dialing, and establishing a connection.
 Ping RTTs appear in the Rust logs when `peer=debug` is enabled.
 The script automatically shuts down both nodes after